 At the Meeting, six directors will be elected to hold office for a term expiring at the next Annual Meeting of Stockholders.
+James R. Kackley, a current member of the Board, has determined not to stand for re-election.
+Accordingly, effective at the Meeting, the size of the Board will be reconstituted from seven directors to six directors.
 The nominees for election (the "Nominee Directors") are:

-Jeffrey S. Davis; Ralph C. Derrickson; James R. Kackley; David S. Lundeen; Brian L. Matthews; and Gary M. Wimberly.
+Jeffrey S. Davis; Ralph C. Derrickson; David S. Lundeen; Brian L. Matthews; Nancy C. Pechloff; and Gary M. Wimberly.

-With the exception of Gary M. Wimberly, each Nominee Director is currently serving as a director of Perficient.
-The Board approved an increase in the size of the Board from five members to six members to be effective at the Meeting.
-The Nominating & Governance Committee nominated Mr. Wimberly to fill the resulting vacancy.
+Each Nominee Director is currently serving as a director of Perficient.
 Each Nominee Director has consented to being named in this Proxy Statement and to serve as a director if elected until a successor is elected and qualified or until the director's earlier resignation or removal.